mrchessmaster/GVHSSA/README.md

 ### Usage instructions (Non-Git):
 1. `Download ZIP` on top-right corner and unzip.
-2. Save the `RNAtoProtein` folder to your `code` folder you create on your `Desktop`.
+2. Save the `RNAtoProtein` folder to your `GVHSSAcode` folder you create on your `Desktop`.
 3. Go to the **Command Line (Windows: Start -> All Programs -> Assessories -> Command Prompt) / Terminal (Mac)**, and into your `RNAtoProtein` folder using `cd`

-In this example, I saved the `RNAtoProtein` folder in my `Desktop`'s `code` folder.
+In this example, I saved the `RNAtoProtein` folder in my `Desktop`'s `GVHSSAcode` folder.
 Therefore I would do (on a Mac it would look like):
 ```
 Last login: Sun Feb 28 20:41:02 on ttys000
 Davids-MacBook-Pro-3:~ chessmaster$ cd Desktop
-Davids-MacBook-Pro-3:Desktop chessmaster$ cd code
+Davids-MacBook-Pro-3:Desktop chessmaster$ cd GVHSSAcode
-Davids-MacBook-Pro-3:code chessmaster$ cd RNAtoProtein
+Davids-MacBook-Pro-3:GVHSSAcode chessmaster$ cd RNAtoProtein
 ```
 What you type should go after the `$` sign.